berkeman/glansigt/_posts/2019-06-05-performance.markdown

 <p align="center"><img src="{{ site.baseurl }}assets/hashing.svg"> </p>

-Now, any user will appear in exactly one slice.
-If we do operations per user, such as collecting the set of movies for each user, there is no need to merge data between slices.
-Computations can be carried out in parallel without any communication between processes.
+After hash partitioning, any user will appear in exactly one slice.
+If we do operations per user, such as for example collecting the set of movies for each user, there is no need to merge data between slices.
+Computations can be carried out in parallel _without any communication between processes_.

-This data _partitioning before processing_ is kind of the opposite of _merge after processing_ that is being used by Map-Reduce.
+This data partitioning _before_ processing is kind of the opposite of merge _after_ processing that is being used by Map-Reduce.
 Since hash partitioning is done before data computations, it is carried out only _once_, even if we do repeated computations.
 For Map-Reduce, on the other hand, reduction is a necessary step in the processing.
 Besides,